Shinpi-Tekita/Shinpi-Stuff/Api/Docs/main.md

 As of writing, there only 4 endpoints that have been added!

-Most of the current endpoints just require you to fetch;
+Most of the current endpoints just require you to get;
 ```js
 const axios = require('axios'); // You can use any other package for this